CoolBeansProgramming/Data-Professions/README.md

 # Data-Professions
-Data collected from an online survey from data professionals.
+Dashboard created in Power BI with data collected from an online survey of data professionals.